The Department of Recreation and Leisure Studies is a division of the Faculty of Applied Health Sciences

 My research analyzes human-nature relationships and advocates social justice and sustainability in contexts of tourism, leisure, and livelihoods.
 Trained as a human geographer and engaged scholar, I specialize in tourism and Indigenous Peoples, tourism ethics and responsibility, northern landscapes, and outdoor experiential education.
 My research is informed theoretically by relational perspectives of nature and morality, and draws on diverse qualitative methodologies and principles of community-based and participatory research.
 Since joining UWaterloo as a faculty member in 2011, I have grounded my research in settings ranging from Arctic communities and protected areas to urban outdoor programs and green spaces.

-Bryan was awarded the "Awesome Scholar in Tourism" title by Women Academics in Tourism, an international group of female tourism academics committed to advancing gender equity in publishing and career advancement.
+Bryan was awarded the "Awesome Scholar in Tourism" title in 2018 by Women Academics in Tourism, an international group of female tourism academics committed to advancing gender equity in publishing and career advancement.
 Awesome Scholars in Tourism represent a select group of tourism scholars across the globe who inspire others "by their contributions, encouragement, creativity, virtues, selflessness, humour, humanity, and even maddness."

 Graduate supervision and student opportunities

 I am currently accepting applications from graduate students with related research interests:

 - Qualitative inquiry

 Check out Bryan's teaching story on experiential learning and mentoring curiosity